redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 	fmt.Fprintf(w, "Successfully connected and pinged.")
 }
 ```
-We will be using the mongodb client library, so let's update the go.mod with this dependency by running the following command:
+We will be using the MongoDB client library.
+Update the go.mod dependency by running the following command:
 ```shell
 go get go.mongodb.org/mongo-driver/mongo
 ```